Grilled artichokes with spicy lemon aioli, rosemary steamed Colorado new potatoes and lemon pepper flank steak pinwheels.

 Now that I’ve got you on the edge of your seats… 🙂 That evening at home I continued my research, chose instructions that I thought made sense and promptly bought artichokes the next day.
 The recipe told me to quarter and clean the artichokes before cooking.
 I was bound and determined to learn how to “clean” and lo and behold the first Googled result was a You Tube video by our very own Chef Mick from Tony’s Market.

-I quartered the artichokes after prepping, boiled them in salted water for 15 minutes, removed and drained excess water.
-Drizzled them with olive oil and grilled over medium heat for 20 minutes turning every once in awhile.
-I served them with this spicy lemon aioli I found over at PBSFood.
+Served them with this spicy lemon aioli for dipping.
 It was outstanding.
 We were totally impressed and surprised at the smoky flavor that the artichokes soaked up from grilling.
 Thanks to Charisse, I’ll be grilling many more.

 Grilled artichokes with a wonderful dipping sauce.